Writing is work

 Word-bakgrunn med engelske stilarter

-If you are going to write a piece of fiction, you will need to start putting your ideas together using a mind map.
-On a blank piece of paper, draw a circle in the middle of the page and write what the assignment is.
-Next, draw nine circles radiating out from the middle circle and write one of the following questions in each circle:
+If you are going to write fiction, you can start putting your ideas together using a mind map.
+On a blank piece of paper, draw a circle in the middle of the page and write what the task is.
+Next, draw nine circles surrounding the middle circle and write one of the following questions in each circle:

 - Who are the characters?